Master of Speech-Language Pathology

 2 credits

-Application of evidence-based practice (EBP) in off-campus educational or medical settings to identify, prevent, assess, and treat speech, language, and swallowing disorders.
-Development of professional competencies, including critical thinking, clinical reasoning, cultural responsiveness, collaborative practice, counseling, and client-centered care.
-Integration of theoretical knowledge with practical skills; demonstration of proficiency in culturally responsive care, clinical documentation, and interprofessional communication.
-Fostering clinical decision-making pathways and ethical practice to address diverse client needs in real-world clinical environments.
+Applies evidence-based practice in off-campus educational or medical settings to assess and treat speech, language, and swallowing disorders.
+Develops critical thinking, clinical reasoning, cultural responsiveness, counseling, and collaborative skills.
+Integrates theory with practice through documentation, interprofessional communication, and ethical decision-making to meet diverse client needs.

 3 credits